-We are currently managed by a nine member Board of Directors, a majority of who are "independent" as that term is defined in the applicable NASDAQ listing standards.
+We are currently managed by an eight member Board of Directors, a majority of who are "independent" as that term is defined in the applicable NASDAQ listing standards.
 Other than Mr. Marucci and Dr. Shannon, each of our directions is deemed "independent" as that term is defined in the applicable NASDAQ listing standards.
-Our Board of Directors met twelve times in 2009.
+Our Board of Directors met eleven times in 2010.
 Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board of Directors (held during the period for which such directors served on the Board of Directors) and (ii) the total number of meetings of all committees of our Board of Directors on which the Director served (during the periods for which the director served on such committee or committees).
 Our annual meeting of stockholders is generally held to coincide with one of the Board's regularly scheduled meetings.
 We do not have a formal policy requiring members of the Board of Directors to attend our annual meetings, although our directors typically attend the annual meeting.
-Each of the then current directors attended the 2009 annual meeting of stockholders with the exception of Mr. Ellberger who was unable to attend due to illness.
+Each of the then current directors attended the 2010 annual meeting of stockholders.